dssg/aequitas/README.rst

 attributes (e.g. ``race``, ``sex``, ``age``, ``income``)
 ---------------------------------------------------------
 Group columns can be categorical or continuous.
-If categorical, Aequitas will produce crosstabs with bias metrics for each group_level.
+If categorical, Aequitas will produce crosstabs with bias metrics for each group value.
 If continuous, Aequitas will first bin the data into quartiles.

 ``model_id``
 ------------
 ``model_id`` is an identifier tied to the output of a specific model.
-With a `model_id` column you can test the bias of multiple models at once.
+With a ``model_id`` column you can test the bias of multiple models at once.
 This feature is available using the CLI or the Python package.

 Reserved column names: